amazon-archives/aws-progress-monitor/README.md

-# ProgressInsight
+# AWS Progress Monitor
 ## First Things First
 Please make sure to review the [current AWS CloudWatch Custom Metrics pricing]( https://aws.amazon.com/cloudwatch/pricing/) before proceeding.
 ## Overview
-`ProgressInsight` is an easy-to-use Python module that gives you a powerful way to track real-time progress and metrics around the progress of multi-level workflow processes.
+`AWS Progress Monitor` is an easy-to-use Python module that gives you a powerful way to track real-time progress and metrics around the progress of multi-level workflow processes.
 ## Features
 * Unlimited levels of workflows and tasks
 * Track progress at any level from the root workflow to a specific task